• Skip to primary navigation

 Yellow Split Pea Stew Recipe

-When using kale, I add that after the pressure cooking is done along with miso, cilantro, and seasoning, let it come to a boil and it’s done.
+When using kale, I add it after the pressure cooking is complete, along with cilantro and seasoning, and let the stew come to a boil.

 Serving Yellow Split Pea Stew